-(a) The purpose of sections 38a-432a-1 to 38a-432a-8, inclusive, of the Regulations of Connecticut State Agencies is to require producers to act in the best interest of the consumer when making a recommendation of an annuity and to require insurers to establish and maintain a system to supervise recommendations [and to set forth standards and procedures for recommendations to consumers that result in transactions involving annuity products] so that the insurance needs and financial objectives of consumers known at the time of the transaction are [appropriately] effectively addressed.
+(a) The purpose of sections 38a-432a-1 to 38a-432a-8, inclusive, of the Regulations of Connecticut State Agencies is to require producers, as defined by section 38a-432a-4, of the Regulations of Connecticut State Agencies, to act in the best interest of the consumer when making a recommendation of an annuity and to require insurers to establish and maintain a system to supervise recommendations [and to set forth standards and procedures for recommendations to consumers that result in transactions involving annuity products] so that the insurance needs and financial objectives of consumers known at the time of the transaction are [appropriately] effectively addressed.

-(b) Nothing herein shall be construed to create or imply a private cause of action for a violation of [section] sections 38a-432a-1 to 38a-432a-8, inclusive, of the Regulations of Connecticut State Agencies, or to subject a producer to civil liability under the best interest standard of care set forth in section 38a-432a-5 of the Regulations of Connecticut State Agencies or under standards governing the conduct of a fiduciary or a fiduciary relationship.
+(b) Nothing herein shall be construed to create or imply a private cause of action for a violation of section 38a-432a-1 to 38a-432a-8, inclusive, of the Regulations of Connecticut State Agencies. or to subject a producer to civil liability under the best interest standard of care set forth in section 38a-432a-5, of the Regulations of Connecticut State Agencies, or under standards governing the conduct of a fiduciary or a fiduciary relationship.